rodkamp/cc/readme.md

 ## Overview

-This is an example of how use the Java JMS api with ActiveMQ via the AMQP protocol.
+This is the solution for coding challenge.

 ## Prereqs

-- Install Java SDK
+- Install ActiveMQ
 - Install [Maven](http://maven.apache.org/download.html)

 ## Building